 How user experience management is evolving

 Roaming profiles have been the standard mechanism for ensuring a consistent user experience for over a decade, but they do not always meet the demands of the modern workplace.
-One of the biggest reasons why roaming profiles may no longer adequately address an organization's needs has to do with the widespread adoption of virtual desktops.
+One of the biggest reasons they may no longer adequately address an organization's needs has to do with the widespread adoption of virtual desktops.

-This technology bridges the gap between physical desktops, virtual desktops and RDS RemoteApps.
+This technology bridges the gap between physical desktops, virtual desktops and Remote Desktop Services (RDS) RemoteApps.

 Normally, Microsoft's desktop virtualization uses virtual desktop pools.
 When a user initiates a virtual desktop session, he is connected to one virtual desktop in the pool.
 When the user logs out, any changes he has made are rolled back and the virtual desktop returns to a pristine condition.